WinslowJosiah/adventofcode/blog/src/content/solutions/2025/07/README.md

 [^overwrite-timelines]: The one flaw with this approach as-is is that it would overwrite some timelines if two splitters were directly next to each other.
 This doesn't happen in the input, though, so that's okay.

+    If we wanted to account for this, we could initialize a separate list to store the _new_ timeline states, and then only store them back to the _original_ timeline states after the row is done processing.
+I considered doing that anyway for the [purity](https://pep20.org/#practicality) of it -- but again, this scenario doesn't happen in the input.

 ```py title="2025\day07\solution.py"
 class Solution(StrSplitSolution):